Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

 \subsection{Spatio-temporal framework}

-As with \pkg{FRK} v1, \pkg{FRK} v2 accommodates spatio-temporal data by using spatio-temporal basis functions constructed via a tensor product of spatial and temporal basis functions.
+\pkg{FRK}~v2 accommodates spatio-temporal data by using spatio-temporal basis functions constructed via a tensor product of spatial and temporal basis functions.
 Since one often requires several thousand basis functions in a spatio-temporal setting, we focus here on the case where $\vec{\eta}$ is modelled using the sparse precision matrix $\vec{Q}$.

 Let $r_t$ and $r_s$ denote the number of temporal and spatial basis functions, respectively.
 Denote $\vec{Q}_t$ and $\vec{Q}_s$ as the precision matrices of the random coefficients associated with the temporal basis functions and the spatial basis functions, respectively.
 We model the $r_tr_s \times r_tr_s$ precision matrix of the random coefficients associated with the $r_tr_s$ spatio-temporal basis functions as $\vec{Q} = \vec{Q}_t \otimes \vec{Q}_s$, where $\otimes$ is the Kronecker product.
 This form for $\vec{Q}$ leads to significant computational savings.
-For the random coefficients associated with the temporal basis functions, \pkg{FRK} v2 uses a first-order autoregressive model.
+For the random coefficients associated with the temporal basis functions, \pkg{FRK}~v2 uses a first-order autoregressive model.

-Recall from the spatial-only case that \pkg{FRK} v2 assumes \mbox{$\vec{\xi} \sim \Gau(\vec{0}, \sigma^2_\xi \vec{V})$}, where $\vec{V}$ is a known, positive-definite diagonal matrix that can be set to $\vec{I}$ in the absence of problem specific fine-scale information.
+Recall from the spatial-only case that \pkg{FRK}~v2 assumes \mbox{$\vec{\xi} \sim \Gau(\vec{0}, \sigma^2_\xi \vec{V})$}, where $\vec{V}$ is a known, positive-definite diagonal matrix that can be set to $\vec{I}$ in the absence of problem specific fine-scale information.
 In a spatio-temporal setting, it is possible that each spatial BAU is observed multiple times.
-In these situations, \pkg{FRK} v2 also allows each spatial BAU to be associated with its own fine-scale variance parameter.
-Specifically, let $N_s$ and $N_t$ denote the number of spatial and temporal BAUs, respectively (so that $N = N_sN_t$).
-Then, \pkg{FRK} v2 also allows the model $\vec{\xi} \sim \Gau(\vec{0}, \vec{\Sigma}_\xi)$ where, assuming that the BAUs are ordered such that space runs faster than time,
+In these situations, \pkg{FRK}~v2 also allows each spatial BAU to be associated with its own fine-scale variance parameter.
+Specifically, let $N_s$ and $N_t$ denote the number of spatial and temporal BAUs, respectively, so that $N = N_sN_t$.
+Then, \pkg{FRK}~v2 also allows the model $\vec{\xi} \sim \Gau(\vec{0}, \vec{\Sigma}_\xi)$ where, assuming that the BAUs are ordered such that space runs faster than time,